 - – OVC ITVERP staff submit recommendations to OVC Director for approval

 - – If claimant is eligible and all expenses are eligible, full payment is approved

 - – If claimant is eligible and some expenses are eligible, partial payment is approved

 - – If claimant is eligible but no expenses are eligible, payment is denied

 - – If claimant is not eligible, payment is denied

 - – Upon notification of the outcome of a claim, a claimant has 30 days to file an appeal with the Office of the Assistance Attorney General, OJP

 If the basic eligibility requirements are not met upon preliminary review, the process takes much less time.
 Generally, a denial recommendation is prepared for this claim determination.

-Claimants who wish to appeal a final determination of an ITVERP claim must file an appeal in writing with the Office of the Assistant Attorney General, Office of Justice Programs, within 30 days.
+Claimants who wish to appeal a final determination of an ITVERP claim must file an appeal in writing within 30 days.
+Appeals should be mailed to the Office of the Assistant Attorney General, Office of Justice Programs at the following address: